 by Giovanna Buono

-I recommend using red beans typically found in Mexican recipes, sometimes you find them under the English name: kidney beans.
-If you really can’t find them, you can also use borlotti beans, but the result will be creamy while the red beans stay crunchy during cooking and do not get mushy.
+I recommend using red kidney beans which are typically found in Mexican recipes; sometimes you’ll find them labeled in English as kidney beans.
+If you really can’t find them, you can use borlotti beans, but the result will be creamier, while red beans remain firmer during cooking and don’t fall apart.

-I prefer to use peppers of different colors to create a colorful dish, but common red peppers are just fine!
+I prefer using peppers of different colors to create a colorful dish, but common red bell peppers work perfectly well!

-Then use spinach, which is nutritious even though it’s not a cruciferous.
-The cooking method will be identical: just 1 minute to wilt them.
-If you’re more daring, you can use the tender part of black cabbage leaves, letting them cook for just a couple of minutes.
-This way, you also have a cruciferous in the dish!
+Then use spinach, which is nutritious even if it’s not a crucifer.
+The cooking method is identical: just 1 minute to wilt.
+If you’re more adventurous you can use the more tender parts of cavolo nero (Tuscan kale), letting them cook just a couple of minutes.
+That way you’ll also have a crucifer on the plate!

-Pasta in this diet is always 1 point for every 10 g uncooked.
-You can use the pasta you prefer!
-I usually use whole wheat pasta, and for this dish, I generally choose penne or fusilli.
-But nothing stops you from using another type or even gluten-free pasta if you can’t tolerate it.
+In this diet, pasta is always 1 point per 0.35 oz uncooked.
+You can use whichever pasta you prefer!
+I usually use whole wheat and for this dish I generally choose penne or fusilli.
+But nothing stops you from using another shape or even gluten-free pasta, if you don’t tolerate gluten.